OverviewKey FactsSymptomsTypesCausesRisk factorsDiagnosisPreventionSpecialist to visitTreatmentHome-careLiving withComplicationsFAQsReferences

 Risk Factors For Liver Cirrhosis

-• High cholesterol (due to high cholesterol liver is unable to break the fatty deposit that can lead to damage to the liver)
+• High cholesterol (due to high cholesterol, the liver can’t be able to break the fatty deposit that can lead to damage to the liver)

 • Excessive alcohol consumption